|Nutritional Guidelines (per serving)|

-To be very honest with you I’m not really a fan of sweet and sour pork that is made with ketchup (Cantonese style).
-I just think ketchup based sweet and sour pork is too strong for me but I love this Shanghai style sweet and sour pork.
+Shanghai-style sweet and sour pork is one of our all-time favorite dishes.
+To be very honest with you, we're not really a fan of sweet and sour pork that is made with ketchup (Cantonese style).
+We just think ketchup based sweet and sour pork is too strong, but we love this Shanghai-style sweet and sour pork.

 This dish uses “black vinegar” instead of rice vinegar and you can use any kind of sugar you want for this dish.
-I personally prefer to use demerara sugar or rock sugar for this dish because these two types of sugar have much more flavour than caster sugar.
+We personally prefer to use demerara sugar or rock sugar for this dish because these two types of sugar have much more flavor than caster sugar.

 - 1 3/4 pounds/800 grams pork belly (skinless and cut into cubes)